 Now let's consolidate our understanding of OER by watching the first few minutes of this visual explanation on the basics of OER.
 Please watch to 2:17 mins.

-been excluded from this version of the text.
+One or more interactive elements has been excluded from this version of the text.
 You can view them online here: https://oercollective.caul.edu.au/caul-openeducational-resources-professional-developmentprogram/?p=62#oembed-2